Star Anise

 Historical & Cultural Context

-Star anise has been used for centuries in Traditional Chinese Medicine and Southeast Asian herbal traditions, where it has played both medicinal and culinary roles.
+Star anise has been used for centuries in Traditional Chinese Medicine and throughout Southeast Asia, where it serves both medicinal and culinary purposes.

 Wild Medicine Apothecary